Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Non-degenerate Problems and Improved Convergence Rate

-We are now ready to define the notion of non-degeneracy. \begin{defi}[Non-degeneracy] \ An LP-problem is \emph{non-degenerate} if there exists a solution $\by^*$ to the LP \eqref{eq:relaxed_problem_general} for which at all time-step $t\in\{1\dots T-1\}$, the matrix $C^*(t)$ has rank $|\calJ^*(t)| + |\calS^*(t)|+|\calU^*(t)|$. \end{defi} Recall that our model is a generalization of the restless bandit model studied in \cite{gast:hal-03262307,zhang2021restless} for which a notion of non-degeneracy is already introduced in the aforementioned papers.
-We show in Section~\ref{subsec:illustration-on-a-bandit-example} that our definition coincides with their definition when we restrict to the model studied in \cite{gast:hal-03262307,zhang2021restless}.
-This shows that our new definition is an extension of theirs to the broader class of multi-action multi-constraint bandit problems.
+Recall that our model is a generalization of the restless bandit model studied in \cite{gast2023linear,zhang2021restless,brown2023fluid}, for which a notion of non-degeneracy is already introduced in the aforementioned papers.
+We show in Section~\ref{subsec:alternative-formulation-of-non-degeneracy} that our definition coincides with their definition when we restrict to the model studied in \cite{gast2023linear,zhang2021restless,brown2023fluid}.
+This shows that our new definition is indeed an extension of theirs to the broader class of multi-action multi-constraint bandit problems.

-\begin{rem} Our general definition of degeneracy/non-degeneracy for linear programs resembles the singularly/regularly perturbed linear programs considered in \citet{filar1999asymptotic} and \citet{avrachenkov2016singularly}.
-A major difference is that the perturbation in the referenced works is parameterized by a real number $\varepsilon>0$, while in our consideration it appears on the right hand side of the constraints of the LP as \emph{any} vector $\bm \in \Delta^d$ in a neighbourhood of $\bm^*$ (this will become clear in the next Proposition \ref{prop:optimal}), so that it can be seen as a particular case of multi-parameter deviations.
-As mentioned in the book \citet{avrachenkov2013analytic}: "multi-parameter deviations are still too complex to analyze fully, and even single-parameter deviations pose significant technical challenges".
-We choose the vocabulary "degenerate", instead of "singular", to make it coherent with the terminology used in the previous works \cite{gast:hal-03262307,zhang2021restless}. \end{rem}
+To the best of our knowledge, the most comparable notion of non-degeneracy at the same level of generality as ours is found in \citet{zhang2022near1}.
+However, as discussed in Section~\ref{subsec:alternative-formulation-of-non-degeneracy}, their definition is more restrictive: basically, it asks that a single constraint is saturated.
+Therefore, our definition encompasses a broader spectrum of problems as non-degenerate compared to theirs.
+This distinction is visually represented in Figure~\ref{fig:comparison_notions_degeneracy}, where we quantified the proportion of non-degenerate problems according to both definitions.
+For this, we used randomly generated transition matrices (both dense and tri-diagonal) and reward vectors, plotting the percentage of non-degenerate examples against the number of states $d$.
+These plots reveal that about half of the problems deemed non-degenerate by our definition are classified as degenerate by the definition in \cite{zhang2022near1}.

+Our concept of non-degeneracy, defined through a rank condition, bears a significant resemblance to the Linear Independence Constraint Qualification found in general nonlinear optimization problems, as discussed in works such as \citet{bazaraa2013nonlinear}.
+The latter stipulates that the gradients of active constraints in an optimization problem must be linearly independent.
+We adopt this principle in a unique way, by breaking down the linear program outlined in \eqref{eq:relaxed_problem_general} into a $T$-step optimization problem, following Bellman's principle of optimality.
+In our approach, the notion of non-degeneracy implies that the saturated constraints in the optimal solution of the LP should be distributed "evenly" across the $T$ steps.
+As we shall see, this property is key to ensuring that we have sufficient rank to create an inverse linear mapping around the original optimal solution at \emph{any} given time-step $t$, while accounting for the stochastic uncertainties in the system states $\bx(t)$.